supaglue-labs/supaglue/docs/versioned_docs/version-0.8.0/security_legal/security.md

 Supaglue employees have audited and as-needed access to infrastructure on AWS.
 All employees have dedicated user accounts and access infrastructure via two-factor authentication.

 ### SOC 2 Compliance
 Supaglue is SOC 2 compliant.
-This means that we regularly undergo third-party external penetration tests, conduct background checks of new employees, have all employees go through security awareness training, and more.
+This means that we regularly conduct background checks of new employees, have all employees go through security awareness training, and more.
 To access our SOC 2 report, please email us at hello@supaglue.com.

 ### Encryption
 All data in transit is encrypted over HTTPS/TLS between you and Supaglue's servers.